 The need-to-haves include necessities such as housing, food, transportation, and insurance.

 Nice-to-haves may fall into the above descriptions – think dining out, which can fall under “food” or a car service that could technically be considered “transportation.”
 The differentiator between a need-to-have and a nice-to-have is that the latter can be sacrificed for the time being.
-In other words, you can give up your thrice-weekly trip to the local sandwich shop, but you should not reduce your grocery bill so much so that you are skipping entire meals.
+In other words, you can give up poke bowls for now, but you should not reduce your grocery bill so much so that you are skipping entire meals.